TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/cli/installing-cli/_index.md

 ## Configuration

-The command-line needs to be configured to connect to your deployment on `thethings.example.com`.
+The command-line needs to be configured to connect to {{% tts %}}.
 You have multiple options to make the configuration file available to the CLI:

 1. Environment: `export TTN_LW_CONFIG=/path/to/ttn-lw-cli.yml`
 2. Command-line flag: `-c /path/to/ttn-lw-cli.yml`